mnubo/smartobjects-android-client/README.md

 Note that if you are required to execute the request synchronously, on the current thread, you can pass `null` as the completion callback.
 This can be useful when you work in an Android `Service`.

-See the api doc [here](./src/main/com/mnubo/platform/android/sdk/api/README.md)
+See the api doc [here](./src/main/java/com/mnubo/platform/android/sdk/api/README.md)

 ## Examples

-Suppose the user of the application is logged in (the user token is still valid (access or atleast the refreshUserConnection)).
+Suppose the user of the application is logged in (the user token is still valid (access or atleast the refresh token)).
 You want to see all the objects that belongs to this user.
 In your Android Activity, you should have something like this:

 ```